pts/pts-svr3as-linux/README.md

-pts-svr3as-linux contains binary ports of multiple versions of the SVR3 (SysV Release 3, AT&T Unix System V Release 3) and SunOS (4.0.1 and 4.0.2) assembler and linker to Linux.
+pts-svr3as-linux contains binary ports of multiple versions of the SVR3 (SysV Release 3, AT&T Unix System V Release 3) and SunOS (4.0.1 and 4.0.2) assemblers and linkers to Linux.
 The resulting ELF-32 program files run on Linux i386 and Linux amd64 without emulation, and generate SVR3 COFF i386 object and executable files.
 The pts-svr3as-linux repository doesn't contain any (copyrighted) code from AT&T: you have to provide the SVR3 i386